Nui (atoll)

 Nui is an atoll and one of nine districts of the Pacific Ocean state of Tuvalu.
-It has a land area of 3.37 km^{2} and a population of 514 (2022 Census).
+It has a land area of 3.37 km^{2} (1.31 sq mile)and a population of 514 (2022 Census).

 Traditionally Nuian culture is organised in three family circles – Tekaubaonga, Tekaunimala and Tekaunibiti families.
 Most people live on the western end of Fenua Tapu.
 In the 2012 census, 321 people live in Alamoni – Maiaki and 221 people live in Manutalake – Meang (Tanrake).
 The junior school is Vaipuna Primary School.

 Geography

 Nui consists of at least 21 islets.
 These are: